nwchemgit/nwchem-wiki/Excited-State-Calculations.md

-By adding this keyword to the input block, the user can request the module to generate the initial guess vectors transforming as the same irreducible representation as TARGETSYM.
+By adding this keyword to the input block, the user can request the module to generate the initial guess vectors transforming as the same irreducible representation as `TARGETSYM`.
 This causes the final excited state roots be (exclusively) dominated by those with the specified irreducible representation.
 This may be useful, when the user is interested in just the optically allowed transitions, or in the geometry optimization of an excited state root with a particular irreducible representation.
-By default, this option is not set.
-TARGETSYM must be specified when SYMMETRY is invoked.
+By default, this option is not set. `TARGETSYM` must be specified when `SYMMETRY` is invoked.

 ### ECUT -- energy cutoff

-This keyword enables restricted excitation window TDDFT (REW-TDDFT).
+The `ECUT` keyword enables restricted excitation window TDDFT (REW-TDDFT).
 This is an approach best suited for core excitations.
 By specifying this keyword only excitations from occupied states below the energy cutoff will be considered.

 ### EWIN -- energy window

-This keyword enables a restricted energy window between a lower energy cutoff and a higher energy cutoff.
+The `EWIN` keyword enables a restricted energy window between a lower energy cutoff and a higher energy cutoff.
 For example, `ewin -20.0 -10.0` will only consider excitations from occupied orbitals within the specified energy window